-We’ve completed additional planned works at the University Hospital of North Tees, following previous repairs to the main ward block, North Wing and buildings housing plant rooms, specialist operating theatres and recovery rooms.
+As concrete repair specialists in the UK we’ve completed additional planned works at the University Hospital of North Tees, following previous repairs to the main ward block, North Wing and buildings housing plant rooms, specialist operating theatres and recovery rooms.

-As UK concrete repair specialists we were asked to carry out repair works to the University Hospital of North Tees.
+As concrete repair specialists UK we were asked to carry out repair works to the University Hospital of North Tees.

 These works form part of an extensive remediation scheme to the main hospital building, originally opened in 1974, providing a modern backdrop to the surrounding area.

 Having previously been threatened with closure in 2011, the hospital required an aesthetically pleasing solution while repairing and protecting the original concrete façade, extending the life of the building.

 This phase posed an additional challenge to our team as work was being carried out at the height of the COVID-19 pandemic.
 Robust safety procedures allowed us to continue to operate and ensue programme deadlines were met at a time when the NHS was under significant pressure.